-This guide describes how to configure and maintain a QS1200, QS2400, QD6000, and QD7000 base system storage array using the command line interface (CLI).
+This guide describes how to configure an E-Series storage array using the command line interface (CLI).
 Using the CLI, you can run commands from an operating system prompt or from a script engine window in the SANtricity Storage Manager Enterprise Management Window (EMW).